 This year, we’ll be facilitating these six new Global Design Program projects:

 - Amaze Yourself

 - Problem Solver

-If you would like to join Makers Empire’s Global Design Program – sign up here!
+If you would like to join the Makers Empire’s Global Design Program – sign up here!

 For our first Global Design Program project last year, we paired up Year 5 students from Nima School, Tehran, Iran, with some Year 6 students from St Michael’s College in Adelaide, South Australia.

 The boys in both classes began by generating as many ideas as they could about buildings and structures that have cultural and historical significance or are iconic in Iran and Australia.

 From these long lists, students then narrowed them down to 5 or 6 that they thought would best help the other class to learn about Iran and Australia.

 The Australian students chose: Entrance to Luna Park; Sydney Harbor Bridge; Melbourne Cricket Ground (MCG); Australian Parliament House (Canberra); Centrepoint Tower, Sydney; and The Giant Pineapple, Queensland.
 Meanwhile, the Iranian students decided on: Tehran Milad Tower; Passargad Cyrus the Great Tomb; Gonbad Kavus; Tehran Tower; and Isfahan Chehel Sotoun.